Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Interviewer: Did you lose a lot of weight?

 Mathless: I don’t know.
 I still think about it, sometimes, at night.
 You know, when I’m trying to sleep, I think about it.
 It’s…I look at my own boy.
-I say, “My G-d, I was eighteen or nineteen.”
+I say, “My G-d, I was 18 or 19.”
 You know, he’s, you know, the different life.
 Thank G-d, he didn’t have to go through that, you know.

 Interviewer: Not to experience what you did.

-Mathless: We’re…I’m going to be seventy-four Wednesday.
+Mathless: We’re…I’m going to be 74 Wednesday.
 We’re going to be a lost generation. (laughs) There won’t be any.

 Interviewer: Yeah, you had the Depression and the War, didn’t ya?